thunderclap-io/thunderclap-qemu/README.md

 Address Translation Services (ATS) are a suite of PCIe features that allow a peripheral to state that it has carried out the translation ordinarily performed by the IOMMU itself.
 For more information, see either my thesis, or the PCIe spec.
 Clearly, enabling ATS for an untrusted device constitutes a severe vulnerability.
+This file is the minimum possible implementation of an Intel 82754L NIC that Linux will attach a driver for.
+It is is modified to present the PCIe ATS capability.
+Linux then enables ATS for the emulated device.

 Various Utilities
 =================